ryanaosborne/ArduinoIRWandz/README.md

 Running the program for the first time:
 Open the WiiWandz.sln and compile the program
-You will need to create a "Config.ini" file that is located within the same directory that the WiiWandz.exe file is executing from
+You will need to create a "Config.ini" file that is located within the same directory that the WiiWandz.exe file is executing from.
 You can edit the Config file to preload the COM port you want to communicate with and which spells you want to activate

-This program currently requires having a microphone plugged into the computer as it uses speach recognition to send the "Lumos" and
-"Nox" commands to control a set of lights.
-This will be a feature that can be enabled or disabled via the config file in an upcoming version of this program.
+This program uses a connected microphone to your computer to send on/off commands for the "Lumos" and "Nox" commands.
+The microphone is required at boot of the program.
+This can be toggled on and off via the Config.ini file by setting the "speachRec" line to "true" or "false".